joinpursuit/values_types_operators_assignment/Review.md

 What will the following return?

 * `typeof 4`
+This will return 'number'.
 *  `typeof 'hello'`
+This will return 'string'.
 *  `typeof true`
+This will return 'boolean'.
 * `2 === 1 || 3 === 4`
+This will return 'false'.

 ## Problem Three